TransatAR-Dev-Team/TranslatAR/README.md

     git clone https://github.com/TransatAR-Dev-Team/TranslatAR.git && cd TranslatAR
     ```

-2. **(Optional) Configure Google OAuth Login:**
+2. Configure Google OAuth Login:**

    If you want to enable user authentication via Google, follow these steps:

    - Copy the environment template file:
      ```sh
-     cp .env.template .env
+     cp .env.example .env
      ```

-   - Follow the detailed setup guide in [GOOGLE_AUTH_SETUP.md](./GOOGLE_AUTH_SETUP.md) to:
+   - Follow the detailed setup guide in [AUTH_SETUP.md](backend/README.md) to:
      - Create a Google Cloud project
      - Set up OAuth 2.0 credentials
      - Configure your `.env` file with the credentials
      - If you skip this step, the authentication endpoints will not work, but all other features will function normally.

 3. Start all the backend services.
 This runs a script that will automatically detect if you have an NVIDIA GPU and apply the correct configuration.
 The first time you run this, it may take a while to download and build the Docker images.